 - M8, M9, M18 and M22 all offer yields between 7.24% and 7.58%, with the Blackley, Higher Blackley and Harpurhey areas boasting the best return on investment.

-- With around 60,000 students undertaking higher education courses in Sheffield, the pool of potential tenants remains sizeable and steady.
+- With around 60,000 students undertaking higher education courses in Sheffield, the pool of potential tenants for houses in multiple occupation (HMO) remains sizeable and steady.

 - The S4 postcode offers buy-to-let rental yields of 8.36%, placing it in the top 10 areas across all of the UK to invest in rental property.